Sensors & Vision

-By Jonathan Wilkins EU Automation
+September 26, 2018 by Jonathan Wilkins EU Automation

 September 26, 2018 – Manufacturing is the top sector for Internet of Things (IoT) spending, and there’s a good reason for this.
 No other sector can reap the financial benefits quite like it.
 From greater operating efficiency to minimal machine downtime, the industry is not only a big investor in IoT, it’s revolutionizing its use.

 PwC has found that one in three manufacturers are enhancing their internal operations using the industrial internet of things (IIoT).
 Sensors are being used at the heart of smart manufacturing environments to improve asset maintenance and increase supply-chain efficiency.